Google Pays $118 Million to Settle Gender Discrimination Class Allegations

 While female employees should feel encouraged to seek high wages for themselves, employers also have an obligation to make wages equitable across the workforce.
 Similarly, employers should offer equitable opportunities for workers to advance within a company.

 Have you been denied fair compensation?
-If so, seek legal assistance from the employment lawyers at the Law Office of Christopher Q. Davis, located in New York City and in Livingston, New Jersey.
+If so, seek legal assistance from the employment lawyers at the Working Solutions Law Firm, located in New York City and in Livingston, New Jersey.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.